-StratOp moves leaders to think like “the owner of the store”.
+StratOp is a strategic process that moves leaders to think like “the owner of the store”.
 Doing so allows them to look at the business as an entirety, instead of viewing things from their own departmental or team perspective.
 When they take off their functional cap and put on the owner’s cap, they think differently.

 There are vertical silos in every enterprise.
 In a business, these might include sales, HR, engineering, etc. In a non-profit, they might include development, communications, volunteer coordination, etc. Under the StratOp process, individuals come together and think together as a team, thinking cross-functionally.
 Sales has freedom to speak into engineering.
 Customer service has freedom to speak into HR.
 This non-silo approach brings breakthrough.

 We must be able to speak truthfully about issues.
 StratOp cultivates an environment where people are free to be truthful without being fearful or personal.
 StratOp conversations put truth on the table.
 It is the truth that will lead through the process of planning, and the process will enable us to reach breakthrough.

 Tom Paterson, the creator of the StratOp plan, says it over and over again: “Perspective before planning.
 Perspective before planning.”
 One of the fatal flaws of most strategic planning systems is premature planning without full clarity of perspective.
 If you are in right perspective, the core plan almost writes itself.
 Perspective is seeing things without distortion, correctly reading the signals of what is unfolding.
 It’s a matter of squarely facing existing truths.